Wujidadi/PangTshiu/README.md

 Decodes a URL-safe Base64 string back to its original value.

-### Cipher

-Utility class that standardizes OpenSSL functions for consistency.
+### Cipher: standardizes OpenSSL functions for consistency

 #### Cipher::publicEncrypt